List of awards and nominations received by Malcolm in the Middle

-Malcolm in the Middle is an American situation comedy, originally broadcast between 2000 and 2006.
+Originally broadcast between January 2000 and May 2006.
 It has won and been nominated for a variety of different awards, including 33 Emmy Award nominations across the seven seasons of the show.
 The show was nominated for the Primetime Emmy Award for Outstanding Comedy Series for its second season, but lost out to Sex and the City.

 Jane Kaczmarek, who portrays the eponymous character's mother Lois, was nominated for the award of Outstanding Actress in a Comedy Series seven times (once for each season), without ever winning the award.